vinit2107/Data-Engineering/README.md

 2. **Data-modeling in NoSQL Database**
 This project aims at building a ETL pipeline using Python and storing the data in Cassandra hosted locally.
 It involves creating tables in Cassandra against which the analytical queries has to be run.

+The datasets have been taken from this [repository](https://github.com/Flor91/Data-engineering-nanodegree).

+## LICENSE
+MIT License

+Copyright (c) 2020 Vinit Deshbhratar

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.